-In November 2019, Dollar General shared with us a copy of its written safer chemicals policy that it plans to publish in 2020.
+- Dollar General published its new safer chemicals policy in its 2020 Serving Others Report.
+The company shared a copy of its policy with us in November 2019 in advance of publishing it.
 The policy includes a commitment to eliminate eight chemicals from Dollar General’s private-label formulated products in the home cleaning and beauty & personal care categories by December 2022.
-The policy also includes expectations for suppliers on reporting chemical ingredient information to Dollar General and states a future preference for safer alternatives to the 8 chemicals on its beyond restricted substance list (BRSL).
+The policy noted Dollar General would tell its suppliers that it expected them to start reporting “full formulation data,” including fragrance constituents, to the company and that the company would urge suppliers to use safer alternatives to replace the chemicals on its beyond restricted substance list (BRSL).
+The company clarified that the disclosure policy applies to all generic ingredient components, not just fragrance constituents.

 Oversight: Established management responsibilities and incentives